alanstevens/CoreLogging/README.md

 ## Testing
 See the [unit tests](https://github.com/alanstevens/CoreLogging/tree/master/src/CoreLoggingTests) for examples of the test approaches I describe above.

-Note that some tests fail intermittently when running all tests but succeed when run individually.
-I'd love a pull request that fixes this.

-There is a [sample](https://github.com/alanstevens/CoreLogging/blob/master/src/Sample/Controllers/HomeController.cs#L17) which demonstrates all three logging approaches.

 ## Startup
 There is a `.AddCoreLogging()` extension method on `IServiceCollection` to configure Core Logging.
 Simply chain `.AddCoreLogging()` after `.AddMVC()` in `Startup.cs` like so: